 Casa Grande Ruins National Monument

-WPA busy project -- a big metal roof protects a four-story, crumbling ancient Indian dwelling.
-The mud structure's original purpose remains a mystery -- and it's been much more successful as a tourist attraction.
+WPA busy project.
+Big metal roof protects a four-story, crumbling ancient Indian dwelling.
+The mud structure's original purpose remains a mystery.
 Roadsideamerica.com Report...

 Visitor Tips and News About Casa Grande Ruins